 Who is eligible to attend Michigan Great Lakes Virtual Academy (MGLVA)?

-MGLVA offers full-time enrollment for students in Young 5s through grade 12.
+MGLVA offers full-time enrollment for K-12 students.
 Kindergarteners must be five years old before September 1 of the current year to be eligible for the program.

 What subjects will my child study?